search

 • Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness does not prohibit trades that intentionally target gap openings or gap fillings.
-A gap refers to a significant gap between candlesticks caused by a price discrepancy.Gaps primarily occur when the market is closed over the weekend.
-The gap between the weekend’s candlesticks and those at the start of the following week is called a “gap up.”
-Generally, when a gap forms, the market tends to move in a way that closes the gap, known as “gap filling.”
+Exness does not prohibit trades that intentionally target price gaps or gap fill-ins.
+A gap refers to a significant gap between candlesticks caused by a price discrepancy.Gaps primarily occur when the market is closed over the weekend; the space between the weekend’s candlesticks and those at the start of the following week is called a “gap.”
+Generally, when a gap forms, the market tends to move in a way that “fills” the gap.

 Since gap-filling trades are easy to predict, trading with high leverage offers a high probability of making a profit.
 However, because the zero-cut system requires FX brokers to cover losses if a trade fails, many brokers prohibit intentional gap-filling trades.